 The Catechism teaches us that “The beatitude we are promised confronts us with decisive moral choices.
 It invites us to purify our hearts of bad instincts and to seek the love of God above all else.
 It teaches us that true happiness is not found in riches or well-being, in human fame or power, or in any human achievement–however beneficial it may be–such as science, technology, and art, or indeed in any creature, but in God alone, the source of every good and of all love” (CCC 1723).

-Happiness is our final destination; it is also the inspiration for and the joy experienced throughout our journey.
+Happiness is our final destination; it is also the inspiration for our journey and the joy experienced along the way.
 Happiness is everything, and that everything is our loving union with God.
 We cannot be satisfied by creations, but only by our Creator.
 Our happiness is complete when we live the life for which God has made us.

 Join us each week this month as we explore the different types of happiness.
 And be sure to comment on what happiness means to you.